 Must pass the Examination administered by PSI and approved by the Commission.
 Persons applying for a salesperson's license must apply within twelve months of the date they took the examination; or after twelve months have passed, they must retake the examination.

 Must pay the appropriate licensing fee as described below:

 If you are applying within 3 months from taking your exam, the fee will be $170.00.

 The examination fee plus administration set up by PSI is approximately $121.00 (2022 fees may increase).

-Any individual who successfully passes the salesperson licensing examination may apply to activate his or her license with a broker using the Sponsoring Broker Statement Application located in the candidate handbook.
+Any individual who successfully passes the salesperson licensing examination may apply to activate his or her license with a broker using the Sponsoring Broker Statement Application located in the candidate handbook available through PSI.
 The application must be signed by the sponsoring broker.